KhryptorGraphics/TriArbOps/README.md

 Here's a quick example:
 You have 10 USDT, XX ETH (equals to 10 USDT) & YY BTC (equals to 10 USDT).
-Now the script detects an arbitrage opportunity with earning of and sends 3 order (almost concurrently) After these trades happened (the order doesn't really make a difference), you'll still have XX ETH and YY BTC, but your 10.01 USDT - WOW it's magic!!!
+Now the script detects an arbitrage opportunity with earning of 0.1% and sends 3 order (almost concurrently).
+After these trades happened, you'll still have XX ETH and YY BTC, but 10.01 USDT - WOW it's magic!!!

 ## Why??

 Just because...

 No just kidding.
 If you're wondering why I'm publishing this - it's simly because it's not profitable to run.
 I just couldn't beat the other guys in terms of speed, so I decided to publish the code.
 Now I'm focusing my work on smaller exchanges, where it's actually possible to make some money without too many expenses.
-Maybe anyone of you guys can use these scripts to make some money - otherwise the hours I spend on this would be a complete waste of time...
+Maybe anyone of you guys can use these scripts to make some money - otherwise the hours I spent on this would be a complete waste of time...

 ## Dependencies